White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Nickel - The Main Allergen

-The nickel white gold problem:
+The nickel alloy problem:

 Nickel is one of the most common metal allergens.
 10-20% of the population has nickel sensitivity.